-(Note: If the concern raised by one or more of the parties is a matter of ministerial misconduct, it will be addressed under the "Matters of Ministerial Misconduct" policy below.)
+(Note: When the concern raised by one or more of the parties is a matter of ministerial misconduct, it will be addressed under the "Matters of Ministerial Misconduct" policy below.)

-D. Substantial Reviews for the Pastor
+D. Substantial Reviews for Pastors

-- 1. While Sections A, B & C of Part V offer avenues for general feedback for the Pastor, substantial reviews are opportunities to provide formal assessment of ministry goals and fit related to the vision and mission of the congregation. - 2.
-The Personnel Committee will lead the review process for the Pastor.
-Before commencing a substantial review for the Pastor, the Personnel Committee will contact area conference to seek resources on guidelines and best practices for conducting such reviews. - 3.
-The Personnel Committee will provide the congregation with an opportunity for a substantial review of the Pastor after the second year in ministry.
-Substantial reviews will proceed in three-year intervals following the first substantial review. - a.
-In cases where the Pastor is on a five-year term, the substantial review will occur in the fourth year of the Pastor's contract. - 4.
-Throughout this process, the Personnel Committee will maintain enhanced communication with the Pastor and the Church Council Chair.
-At any step of this process, members of the Personnel Committee may draw on the Church Council Chair and the Conference Minister should they require increased support, encounter questions they cannot answer, etc. - 5.
-Opportunities to provide feedback for the Pastor's review will be made available by way of a survey to the whole congregation, as well as staff.3 In addition, Discussion Groups will be called to allow for conversational feedback regarding the same questions posed in the survey. - 6.
-The Personnel Committee will provide the congregation with a statement regarding the review process.
-The Personnel Committee and the Pastor will craft this statement together.
+1. While Sections A, B & C of Part V offer avenues for general feedback for Pastors, substantial reviews are opportunities to provide formal assessment of ministry goals and fit related to the vision and mission of the congregation.

+- 2. The Personnel Committee will lead the review process for all Pastors.
+Before commencing a substantial review for a Pastor, the Personnel Committee will contact area conference to seek resources on guidelines and best practices for conducting such reviews. - 3.
+The Personnel Committee will provide the congregation with an opportunity for a more substantial review of their Pastors after the second year in ministry.
+Substantial reviews will proceed in three-year intervals following the first substantial review.
+The Personnel Committee will seek to stagger the Pastors' reviews, such that the congregation will be engaged in a maximum of two reviews in one year. - a.
+In cases where a Pastor is on a five-year term, the substantial review will occur in the fourth year of the Pastor's contract. - 4.
+Throughout this process, the Personnel Committee will maintain enhanced communication with the Pastor being reviewed, the Lead Pastor, and the Church Council Chair.
+At any step of this process, members of the Personnel Committee may draw on the Church Council Chair and/or the Lead Pastor should they require increased support, encounter questions they cannot answer, etc. - 5.
+Opportunities to provide feedback for the Pastor's review will be made available by way of a survey to the whole congregation, as well as the Pastoral Team and staff.4 In addition, Discussion Groups will be called to allow for conversational feedback regarding the same questions posed in the survey.
+(Note: Pastors and staff are also expected to submit survey responses.) - 6.
+The Personnel Committee will provide the congregation with a statement regarding the ministry position they are reviewing.
+The Personnel Committee, the Pastor being reviewed, and, if the review is for an Associate Pastor, the Lead Pastor will craft this statement together.
 A summary of this statement will be provided verbally to the congregation at the time the review process is initiated.
 In addition, this statement will be provided at the beginning of the survey.
-This statement will include the following: - the purpose of the review; - the values that govern the review process; - the overarching vision of the congregation; - the congregation's vision for the Pastor's role: - the job description of the Pastor; - the actions/goals taken by the Pastor in fulfillment of this job description;
+This statement will include the following: - the purpose of the review; - the values that govern the review process; - the overarching vision of the congregation; - the congregation's vision for the ministry being reviewed; - the job description of the Pastor being reviewed; - the actions/goals taken by the Pastor in fulfillment of this job description; - any changes made by the Pastor as a result of previous reviews; and - other information relevant to the review (for example, information regarding extenuating circumstances that have influenced the ministry over the previous three years). - 7.
+Surveys and Discussion Group questions will include questions regarding the Pastor's job description, the goals/objectives of this position, and the Pastor's ministry.
+The questions should also elicit self-reflection for members of the congregation regarding the congregation's health and vision, and the intersection of these with the Pastor's job description.
+Questions will be framed in such a manner that they generate both positive feedback and opportunities for growth for the congregation, for the ministries of the congregation, and the Pastor.